 Leadership and teambuilding life skills are developed in a friendly, fun and exciting natural environment, under the guidance of experienced, adult campers.
 Established in 1908, the Camp is a non-profit organisation, managed by a volunteer committee of former Campers.

-The Camp accepts a maximum of 42 boys between the ages of 11-15 each summer.
-Additionally 16 junior leaders (“Back-Streeters”, aged 16-20) are recruited from returning campers, who help the core of adult “Main-Streeters” organise and lead the Camp.
+The Camp accepts a maximum of 42 boys between the ages of 11 and 15 each summer.
+Additionally, 16 junior leaders (“Back-Streeters”, aged 16–20) are recruited from returning campers, who help the core of adult “Main-Streeters” to organise and lead the Camp.
 Typically, 60% of our campers return each summer.

 “Our small size means that every camper gets to know everyone else, and our leaders are able to give each boy the attention he deserves.”

 Perhaps most important of all, at the Annual Hermanus Camp, boys form strong, meaningful friendships that last years after camping days have passed.
 Our alumni tell us these friendships are the most significant, enduring part of their Camp experience.

 “You don’t join Camp for just one summer...

 Our Camp is one of the oldest, continuously-running youth groups in the world.
 Only about 8 USA summer camps are older than us, we’re a year younger than the UK Scout Movement and we started at the same time as the SA Scouts.
 In 2008, we celebrated our 100th anniversary with campers returning from all over the world.
 In 2018, we celebrated the 110th anniversary in a similar style.